peterkannam/peterkannam.github.io/README.md

 I am the lead statistical analyst of the Chicago Environmental Justice Index (CEJI), part of the larger [Cumulative Impact Assessment](https://www.chicago.gov/city/en/depts/cdph/supp_info/Environment/cumulative-impact-assessment.html) being conducted by the Chicago Department of Public Health.
 The CEJI is a composite indicator model that assigns an Index score to each census tract in Chicago by aggregating the information in 28 indicators of environmental health.
 It was created to inform decisions made by policymakers who wish to enact equitable improvements to the city's environmental health.

 I was tasked with calculating the Index, running a set of sensitivity analyses, and analyzing its relationship to racial demographic data based on the methods published by the [CalEnviroScreen 4.0](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40).
 However, when I noted the limitations of the sensitivity analysis implemented by the CalEnviroScreen, I was asked to perform a literature review of composite indicator methods and a more rigorous sensitivity analysis.
-The ensuing *Statistical Coherence Assessment* characterized the structure of the of the CEJI and the influence of individual indicators on final Index scores.
-The code used for this analysis was further developed into [`CompoisteIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl).
+The ensuing *Statistical Coherence Assessment* characterized the structure of the CEJI and the influence of individual indicators on final Index scores.
+The code used for this analysis was further developed into [`CompositeIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl).
 <br clear="left"/>

 ### Emergency Responder - Air Monitoring and Telemetry Specialist

-As a member of the *Superfund Technical Assessment and Response Team* I am a specialist in quickly establishing effective air monitoring networks during environmental disasters.
+As a member of the *Superfund Technical Assessment and Response Team* I specialize in quickly establishing effective air monitoring networks during environmental disasters.
 This involves the deployment and maintenance of air monitoring instruments, using network specific devices to connect instruments to telemetry software, and using that software to push synced data to relevant servers.

-Telemetry is primarily established using the [Viper](https://response.epa.gov/site/site_profile.aspx?site_id=5033) system developed by US EPA, and requires the manipulation of instrument and computer network settings.
-Network connections through Viper use cell, wi-fi, and radio communication and synced using Precision Time Management protocols.
-Through training and troubleshooting I have developed a practical knowledge on how to establish and manipulate real time data flows.
+Telemetry is primarily established using the [Viper](https://response.epa.gov/site/site_profile.aspx?site_id=5033) system developed by the US EPA, and requires the manipulation of instrument and computer network settings.
+Network connections through Viper use cell, wi-fi, and radio communication and are synced using Precision Time Management protocols.
+Through training and troubleshooting, I have developed a practical knowledge on how to establish and manipulate real time data flows.

-My experience is such that *Superfund Technical Assessment and Response Team* management asked me to design and run a training for all TetraTech responders on the contract.
+My experience is such that the *Superfund Technical Assessment and Response Team* management asked me to design and conduct a training for all TetraTech responders on the contract.

 #### Project Highlight: East Palestine Train Derailment